Showing posts with label concert. Show all posts

 Walking group

-The street where the Cold Water Book Store now is was once Grain Row and Main Street was once Mechanical Row.
+The street where the Cold Water Book Store is now was once Grain Row, and Main Street was once Mechanical Row.

 This was the main shopping area of Tuscumbia in the early days.

-He said the water flowing in Spring park comes from an underground spring and the area was once the hunting grounds for the Indians.
+He said the water flowing in Spring Park comes from an underground spring, and the area was once the hunting grounds for the Indians.

-Our tour ended at First Presbyterian Church in Tuscumbia where everyone was invited inside to listen to a Helen Keller Festival Mini Concert featuring Dinie Stone pianist, Blair Reinlie oboist, & the great, great, great-nieces and nephews of Helen Keller.
+Our tour ended at First Presbyterian Church in Tuscumbia, where everyone was invited inside to listen to a Helen Keller Festival Mini Concert featuring Dinie Stone, pianist, Blair Reinlie, oboist, & the great, great, great-nieces and nephews of Helen Keller

 First Presbyterian Church in Tuscumbia